 Audit User GuidePhabricator User Documentation (Application User Guides)

-Phabricator supports two code review workflows, "review" (pre-push) and "audit" (post-push).
+Phabricator supports two code review workflows, "review" (pre-publish) and "audit" (post-publish).
 To understand the differences between the two, see User Guide: Review vs Audit.

 - Commits and their audit state (like "Not Audited", "Approved", or "Concern Raised").

-- Audit Requests which ask a user (or some other entity) to audit a commit.
+- Audit Requests which ask a user (or some other entity, like a project or package) to audit a commit.
 These can be triggered in a number of ways (see below).